 In accordance with State regulations, the Village of Farmingdale routinely monitors your drinking water for numerous parameters.
 We test your drinking water for coliform bacteria, turbidity, inorganic contaminants, lead and copper, nitrate, perchlorate, volatile organic contaminants, total trihalomethanes and synthetic organic contaminants.
 Over 150 separate contaminants are tested for in each of our wells numerous times per year.
-The table presented on the following pages depicts which constituents were detected in your drinking water.
-It should be noted that many of these constituents are naturally found in all Long Island drinking water and do not pose any adverse health effects.
-The Village of Farmingdale did not receive any violations from the Nassau County Department of Health (NCDOH) during 2023.
-The water system remains in compliance with all applicable State drinking water requirements.
+The table presented on the following pages depicts which contaminants were detected in your drinking water.
+It should be noted that many of these contaminants are naturally found in all Long Island drinking water and do not pose any adverse health effects.
+The Village of Farmingdale did not receive any violations from the Nassau County Department of Health (NCDOH) during 2024 but did not collect a sample for radioactive substances from Well 2-3 due to the pump being out of service.
+Other samples missed during prior years include pesticides and herbicides from each of three wells that were due during 2023.
+The water system remains in compliance with all other applicable State drinking water requirements.